Buying guide

 AI summary

-Inflation is a rise in average prices, meaning your money buys less.
-Measured by the Consumer Price Index (CPI), it makes goods more expensive, can devalue investments, and often leads the Reserve Bank to raise interest rates.
+Inflation is a rise in average prices, causing money to lose value.
+Measured by the Consumer Price Index (CPI), it reduces purchasing power, can erode investment returns, and often leads to higher interest rates from the Reserve Bank.

 What is inflation anyway?